 The Dinsmore House Inn: The Dinsmore House Inn stands as a testament to the fine craftsmanship of Thomas Jefferson's master builder, James Dinsmore.
 Built in 1817, the property still maintains Dinsmore's architectural design.
 Choose from the inn's eight guest rooms, and enjoy extras such as complimentary drinks and snacks, an evening wine and cheese social hour, and an indoor pool.
 Rooms start at $109 per night, and include a full breakfast.
 You can also save a little by choosing from one of the inn's many package options.

-The Spudnut Shop: Though not connected to Thomas Jefferson, the Spudnut Shop has been a Charlottesville institution for nearly 30 years.
+The Spudnut Shop: Though not connected to Thomas Jefferson, the Spudnut Shop is a Charlottesville institution.
 With only a handful of places in the country still producing these potato-flour donuts, the cafe is living proof that some traditions are just too sweet to ever go away.
 The shop makes a variety of homemade spudnuts each day, including the plain glazed, which is an all-time favorite.

 To search for flights and compare prices to Charlottesville, please use our price-comparison tool.

 Users are solely responsible for the content of the comments posted.
 Comments are subject to the terms and conditions and do not necessarily reflect the opinion or approval of bookingbuddy.com.
 Bookingbuddy.com does not control or endorse the content, messages or information posted.

 The comments to this entry are closed.

 Listed below are links to weblogs that reference Discover How Affordable Charlottesville Can Be: